 OFF-SITE CONSTRUCTION.
-A modular building, modular component, panelized system or tiny house which is designed and constructed in compliance with this standard and is wholly or in substantial part fabricated or assembled in manufacturing plants for installation - or assembly and installation - on a building site and has been manufactured in such a manner that all parts or processes cannot be inspected at the installation site without disassembly, damage to, or destruction thereof.
+A modular building, modular component or panelized system which is designed and constructed in compliance with this standard and is wholly or in substantial part fabricated or assembled in manufacturing plants for installation - or assembly and installation - on a separate building site and has been manufactured in such a manner that all parts or processes cannot be inspected at the installation site without disassembly, damage to, or destruction thereof.

 ON-SITE CONSTRUCTION.
-Preparation of the site, foundation construction, assembly and connection of the modules or modular components, affixing the modular building to the permanent foundation, connecting the modular buildings together, completing all site-related construction in accordance with the construction documents and details.
+Preparation of the site, foundation construction, construction of the supporting structure, assembly and connection of off-site or open construction elements and completion of site-related construction in accordance with the construction documents and details.

 OPEN CONSTRUCTION.
-A modular building, modular component, panelized system or tiny house manufactured in such a manner that all portions can be readily inspected at the building site without disassembly, damage or destruction thereof.
+A modular building, modular component or panelized system manufactured in such a manner that all portions can be readily inspected at the building site without disassembly, damage or destruction thereof.